Music BA

 Next steps

-Suitable candidates will be invited for an online interview as part of the selection process.
+Suitable candidates may also be invited for an online interview as part of the selection process.
 Interviews usually take place between November and March.

 Admissions tutors will consider your experience, skills and knowledge in relation to the academic demands of the course.
 If you’re predicted grades lower than AAB, or don’t hold standard entry qualifications, the interview is particularly important for demonstrating your musical experience, skills and knowledge, and ability to talk about music critically.